 Coffee grounds can contribute to its green ingredients.
 Add the filter paper, too – only if it's unbleached – which can be part of the mix and means you’ll be generating even less household waste.

 3. Add coffee grounds to mulch

-Mix the coffee grounds with other organic matter – think leaf mould.
-It’s a way to reduce the risk of clumps which could stop water reaching plant roots.
+Mix the coffee grounds with other organic matter such as leaf mold.
+In this way, you'll reduce the risk of clumps which could stop the water from reaching plant roots.
 Make sure you don’t use a thick layer either because plants could be sensitive to the caffeine in the grounds.

 Worms, or at least the sort that you’d use in a wormery, are fans of coffee grounds, it seems.
 If you’re are a vermicomposter – or like the idea of becoming one – coffee grounds can be part of the kitchen waste you add to your worm bin.

 Vermicomposting employs the skills of particular types of worm to turn scraps from the kitchen along with other green waste into both compost rich in nutrients and liquid fertilizer.

 You can add a cup of coffee grounds a week to a small worm bin.
 Make sure you never put in too much at one time, though, as the acidity could be a problem.
 Oh, and you can add the paper filter as well.
 Neat.